 Balanced Bellows PRVs

-These valves use balanced bellows to sense the pressure and control the opening and closing of the valve.
-They are typically used in applications where the process fluid is corrosive or tight shut-off and high accuracy is required.
+These valves use balanced bellows to sense pressure and control valve opening and closing.
+They are typically used in applications where the process fluid is corrosive or a tight shut-off and high accuracy is required.

 Liquid Relief Valves